IDR/deployment/docs/deployment.md

 # Deploying the IDR

-The IDR runs on CentOS 7 64 bit servers only.
+The IDR runs on CentOS 7 64-bit servers only.

 ## Overview of the playbooks